Getting Kids To Clean

 Divide up the chores.
 It would probably be helpful to bring a chore chart if you'll be using one so you can explain how you'll be keeping track of all housecleaning jobs.

-Or, perhaps this would be a great time to ask the kids how they'd like to keep track of things.
-Some kids like the thought of earning stars by their name on the fridge; others prefer having a personal chart that they can consult and check off daily.
+This is a great time to ask the kids how they want to keep track of things.
+Some like the thought of earning stars by their name on the fridge, while others prefer having a personal chart that they can consult and check off daily.

 If your daughter suggests laying them all out on the table, allowing each person to take turns choosing a chore he likes (or dislikes least), consider implementing her suggestion.